By the numbers: A look at food delivered to Coors Field ahead of Opening Day

 - Tater tots topped with sweet corn, mayo, Cotija cheese, cilantro, cayenne pepper and green chili queso.

 The Sysco warehouse that receives the food is 550,000 square feet.
-Coder said the bulk of the product has arrived, but fill-in orders may continue to arrive ahead of Opening Day.
+Mikulka said the bulk of the product has arrived, but fill-in orders may continue to arrive ahead of Opening Day.

 SUGGESTED VIDEOS | Feature stories from 9NEWS